 - Obtain written permission before transferring material to a third party

 - Acknowledge the MSU Museum and its collections in all publications that contain data derived from MSU Museum specimens.
-(Our institutional acronym is MSU; the official collection acronym is MSU for mammalogy, ornithology, and vertebrate paleontology specimens; and MSUM for herpetology and ichthyology specimens)
+(Our official acronym is MSU for mammalogy, ornithology, and vertebrate paleontology specimens; and MSUM for herpetology and ichthyology specimens)

 The MSU Museum Vertebrate Teaching Collections contain over 2,300 cataloged specimens for use in MSU courses.
 Specimens include study skins, skeletal materials, tanned hides, articulated limbs, horns, antlers, bird mounts in display boxes, nests, eggs, feathers, fossils, casts, models, and microscope slides.
 Please contact the Collections Manager for information on holdings and availability.